The Redefinition of Kilograms

 Unfortunately, over time, minor variations have been measured between the weight of the international prototype and its official replicas.
 Metrologists have been working on the issue, but have yet to find a way to define the kilogram in a manner that correlates exactly to known constants, such as Planck's constant and Avogadro's constant [source: Brumfiel].
 Until then, a kilogram's precise weight depends on a physical artifact -- although to be fair, the BIPM has the weight nailed down to the parts per billion level.
 However, metrologists are an exacting bunch, and they haven't been able to fully reconcile the two -- yet.
-Find out more about the interesting world of numbers on the next page.
+Find out more about the interesting world of numbers below.

 - "A Brief History of Measurement Systems."National Institute Of Standards and Technology.
 (September 9, 2011) https://standards.nasa.gov/history_metric.pdf